lemire/testingRNG/README.md

 # testingRNG : testing popular random-number generators

 There are several benchmarks that can be used to test (pseudo-)random number generators (RNG).
 Of particular interest are TestU01 and PractRand.
-We want to easily test popular RNGs.
+We want to test these popular RNGs.

-It is fine to say that we can, in theory run these tests, but few of us will if it requires too much labor.
-The purpose of this project is to make it ridiculously easy to run your own tests if you have a mac or a Linux box with a recent C compiler.

 This project lead to the following publication:

-- [Xorshift1024*, Xorshift1024+, Xorshift128+ and Xoroshiro128+ fail statistical tests for linearity](https://www.sciencedirect.com/science/article/pii/S0377042718306265?dgcid=author), Journal of Computational and Applied Mathematics, to appear (Available online 22 October 2018)
+- [Xorshift1024*, Xorshift1024+, Xorshift128+ and Xoroshiro128+ fail statistical tests for linearity](https://www.sciencedirect.com/science/article/pii/S0377042718306265?dgcid=author), Journal of Computational and Applied Mathematics, Volume 350,
+2019.
+(Available online 22 October 2018)

+## Scope Limitation

+This project is meant to test some well-known non-cryptographic random number generators written in C/C++ using pre-existing frameworks (TestU01 and PractRand).
+If you would like to contribute new RNG functions, please open a pull request.

+This project is not a tutorial on how to use TestU01 and PractRand.
+If you have questions about how to use TestU01 and PractRand, or have issues with TestU01 and PractRand, please refer to the relevant projects.
+We have not modified, in the least, the TestU01 and PractRand frameworks.

 ## Prerequisites